Jazqa/kwin-quarter-tiling/README.md

 ## Note
-- If you have multiple clients open from earlier session, the script might not start succesfully and you'll have to restart it (I'm working on this).
 - If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed (it's a feature).
-- Some programs, like Spotify, do not play nice with tiling and can not be recognized and/or automatically excluded.
-If you use such programs, use the "Float On/Off" shortcut to disable them.
+- Some programs, don't play nice with tiling.
+If you encounter one, add it to `Ignored Programs` or `Ignored Captions` to avoid issues.

 #### Suggestions and bug reports are welcome!
-File them under the issues-section and I'll adress them as soon as I can.
+File them under the issues-section and I'll address them as soon as I can.